discord-jda/JDA-Website/docs/using-jda/interactions.md

 Such Component ID is provided by `getComponentId()` on every Component Interaction.

+Keep in mind that these Component IDs **must be unique across all components in one message**.

 ### Buttons

 Each button can be enabled or disabled, have a specific style, label, and emoji: